vuongminh-xx/yii2-action-controller/README.md

 }
 ```

-When init ActiveAction will check class`@app\models\controllername\actioname` if exist it auto create an object and set to property `$model` of action class.
+When init ActiveAction will check class exist `@app\models\controllername\actioname` if exist it auto create an object and set to property `$model` of action class.

 Example: I have a model class `app\models\guest\Login` Login is a name of my action.
 In `ActionLogin` it auto define and set to property `$model`